Bananas Foster

 Instructions

-6. When the bananas begin to soften and lightly brown, add the rum
+4. When the bananas begin to soften and brown on the bottom, about 1-2 minutes, remove the pan from the flames and carefully add the rum